arp-arthur/cybersecurity-portfolio/README.md

 # Introduction

-This portfolio have as goal to share my knowlege and my achievements in Cybersecurity.
+This portfolio has the goal of sharing my knowledge and achievements in cybersecurity.

 # Topics